 While rhyming poetry mostly had its early beginnings in Ancient Greece the sole idea of lyrical poetry had its roots in the ancient empirical nation of China.
 Lyrical poetry is defined in its most basic form as poetry that is compounded with feelings and flittering verses of emotion.
 This form of poetry does not necessarily need to rhyme and yet it is termed as lyrical poetry because it used to be set to be accompanied by a lyre or it could be finely tuned to be sung along with a lyre.
-The ancient beginnings of lyric poetry is placed on the Bible Timeline Chart at 1500 BC.
+The ancient beginnings of lyric poetry are placed on the Bible Timeline Chart at 1500 BC.

 The earliest forms of Chinese poetry are called lyrical poetry and there can be a bit of confusion on the standings of its structure.
 Some poems that do not rhyme in their ancient Chinese form are considered as lyrical poetry while those that do or at least carry a similarity with modern poem structures are not considered poems by lyrical experts.